Design rules for the

 automation of the wire harness

-Development of design rules for the standardisation of the wire harness
+Development of design guidelines for an automation-compatible design of the wire harness

 Mr. Infanger is Director for Product Group Harness Machine